Early Childhood Education and Exceptional Needs

 Potential Career Options

-- child care teacher or administrator
+- Child care center teacher or administrator

-- Head Start teacher or administrator
+- Head Start or Early Head Start teacher or administrator

-- family support specialist
+- Family support specialist

-- special needs service coordinator
+- Special needs service coordinator

 Potential Graduate School Options